 James Clinch, manager of regulatory reform at the ESC, said a “critical peak” price for solar exports was also considered, but not included due to uncertainty over the impact on retailer contracting practices.

 Critical peak tariffs, which would provide payments well in excess of 29c/kWh to reflect the jump in critical peak pricing, when prices can soar to $14,000MWh, of 1,400c/kWh.

 Clinch noted that the growing impact of solar – both rooftop and large scale – will have an impact on wholesale markets, and for the first time the forecast weighted average wholesale price when solar is generating (6.8/kWh) is lower than the forecast average wholesale price for 2018-19 (9.1c/kWh).

-“What customers do in reponse is matter for customers,” Clinch told One Step Off the Grid in an interview.
+“What customers do in response matters,” Clinch told One Step Off the Grid in an interview.
 “Our enquiries show that one outcome is that customers will have an incentive to export more at peak periods and that has overall efficiency benefits.

 “Essentially, they are making more efficient use of their solar assets and supplying energy at time of high demand.”

 He said the opportunities for the consumers were to load shift, to orientate their panels to the west, rather than the north (to produce more later in the day), to change demand patterns, or to install battery storage.

 Darren Gladman, the director of energy independence for the Clean Energy Council, said the shift to time varying FiTs would improve the business case for batteries without the need for any subsidies, and said other states should follow.